i42output/halting-problem/README.txt

 	return;
 }

-Obviously my idea necessitateS extending the definition of a halt
+Obviously my idea necessitates extending the definition of a halt
 decider:

 1) Decider decision is HALTS if input halts.